 Wingspan: 49.6-57.1 inches

 Snowy Owls are not a common sight in the United States.
 Their habitat is generally much further north.
-They do occasionally Snowy Owls will appear and stay for the Winter.
-West Virginia is one state where Snowy Owls make an appearance.
+Though Snowy Owls will occasionally appear and stay for the Winter in some U.S. states.
+West Virginia is one state where Snowy Owls make an appearance, mainly in northern parts of the state.
 They will appear some winters and not others.
 Snowy Owls that have established a site they winter at, will continue to use that same site.

 If there are Snowy Owls near you, they are not as difficult to spot as other owls.
 They roost in obvious places, and unlike most other owls, they are diurnal and thus active during the day.
 Snowy Owls prefer wide-open spaces for hunting, but they will perch on a high point.